 We hired a houseboat from River Murray Houseboats near Renmark to travel upstream to Chowilla Creek (and back) on a seven-night holiday in January 2021.

 Read on for a day by day description of how it unfolded.
-There’s an embedded map at the end – showing you the mooring spots and the coveted beaches.
+There’s an embedded map at the end – showing you our mooring spots and the coveted beaches.

 Day 1 – Boarding at Paringa to Renmark